Fredericksburg in the Texas Hill Country AVA

 area surrounding the city of Fredericksburg.
 The area around Fredericksburg is described in various newspaper and magazine articles, as well as brochures published by the State of Texas, as the "Texas Hill Country."
 Therefore, "Fredericksburg in the Texas Hill Country" was approved as the name for this viticultural area.
-The plant hardiness zone is 8b.

 History

 Wine has been made in Texas for centuries and within the Texas Hill Country on a small scale "for the better part of 150 years."
 No alcoholic beverage made from grapes appears to have been produced before the arrival of Europeans in the sixteenth century.
 Instead, the indigenous peoples of Meso-America made such alcoholic drinks as pulque, the forerunner of mescal, from the maguey or agave plant; tesgüino from the sprouted kernels of maize; and balché from mead, flavored from the leaves of the Lonchocarpus, a tropical tree or climbing shrub with colorful flowers.

 Fredericksburg was founded May 5, 1846, by German immigrants under the auspices of the Society for the Protection of German Immigrants in Texas.
 The first colonization was of New Braunfels in 1845.
 A few years later, Fort Martin Scott was established southeast of Fredericksburg.
 The Commissioner General of the Society, also known as the "Adelsverein," was Baron Ottfried Hans Von Meusebach, a German nobleman who took the name of John O. Meusebach once settled in Fredericksburg.
 The city of Fredericksburg derived its name from the nobleman Prince Frederick of Prussia, who was the highest-ranking member of the "Adelsverein."
 This society sponsored the colonization of the Fisher-Miller Land Grant in Central Texas.
 Vineyards were confined during this time to a very small number of Germans in the eastern settlements.
 The few vineyards which were established often drew favorable comments from observers, who foresaw a great future for this agricultural specialty.
 More common was the practice of making wine from wild grapes, principally the variety known as the Mustang, which was found in abundance in the valleys of the Colorado, San Antonio, and Guadalupe Rivers and their tributaries.
 The abundance of wild grapes convinced the early settlers that domesticated types would also thrive, and vine clippings brought from Europe were planted by Germans in the very first year at New Braunfels and shortly thereafter around Castroville.
 Experiments continued for a number of years in the western settlements, including the hill on the north side of Fredericksburg, but in the end it was realized that the imported European vines would not grow properly in Texas, and viticulture was, with few exceptions, abandoned.
 A commercial winery existed as late as the post-World War II period in Fredericksburg, selling products made from wild grapes and berries, but the wine was made primarily for home use to satisfy a cultural beverage preference.
 Modern technology made viticulture a more practical venture than a century or so ago.
 Consequently, Fredericksburg area viticulture showed promise of producing a unique wine that paralleled and/or supplemented the peach business for which Fredericksburg has long been renown.